-As shown in the payout schedule for the cat bonds, when there was no mitigation in place insurers would receive $29.196 million if an earthquake occurred in Oakland that had a magnitude between 7.0 and 7.5 on the MMI scale.
-Interestingly enough the payout was only $1.058 million when earthquakes greater than 7.5 registered on the scale.
-The smaller figure was due to the relatively few residential structures in those portions of Oakland where earthquakes of this magnitude or greater could occur.

 Figures 5A depicts the EP curves for DTE when the pre-1940 homes were not mitigated for two cases: (1) no reinsurance or cat bond was purchased and (2) the cat bond shown in Table 3A (i.e., no mitigation) was issued.
 The EP curve with the cat bond reflects the payouts to the insurer should earthquakes of different magnitudes occur in Oakland, as well as the cost of the cat bond to the insurer.
-The chances of insolvency are reduced only slightly (from .032 to .029) for this cat bond.
+The chances of insolvency are reduced only slightly for this cat bond.
 This is due to two factors: a very high interest rate paid by DTE to the investors in the cat bond and some extreme earthquakes that could not be fully covered by the cat bond.
 For these extreme earthquakes, the insurance company is not compensated fully for its anticipated losses because of the predetermined cap.
-As a result, the chances of insolvency in these events are not tremendously affected by cat bonds.
+As a result, cat bonds do not tremendously affect the chances of insolvency in these events.
 A similar pattern is observed in Figure 5B for the case where the pre-1940 homes are mitigated.
-Now the insolvency probability is reduced from .020 without the cat bond to .019 with the cat bond.

-5ACat Bond, No Mitigation

-5BCat Bond, 100% Mitigation
+Figure 5A.
+EP Curves for DTE Insurance Company (Cat Bond, No Mitigation)

+Figure 5B.
+EP Curves for DTE Insurance Company (Cat Bond, 100% Mitigation)

 Extensions of the Analysis

+There are several extensions of the analysis that will be explored in future work.
+We discuss three of them here.

 Cat Bonds Covering Multiple Risks

 There is no reason why an indexed or parameterized contract has to be restricted to a single hazard in a single region (e.g. an earthquake in Oakland).
 By constructing a cat bond that combines several uncorrelated hazards, the risk is diversified.
 Insurers can clearly profit from improved exposure management which geographical diversification brings.
 Investors in cat bonds also profit since they have a smaller chance of losing a given amount of principal if the maximum amount that the bond pays out is now spread across the uncorrelated risks in different regions or across different types of hazards.